 Most big companies have one thing in common with America, that they’ve been dominant for a very long time but are now struggling.
 They’re seeing the same challenges about how to change so they can be resilient and grow in the world as it is now.

 It’s a situation that forces us to reflect on what truth is.
-At #mtpcon London, Janice Fraser told us how she created three approaches to uncover, accept, and act on what is true, so we can be more effective at work:
+At #mtpcon London in 2019, Janice Fraser told us how she created three approaches to uncover, accept, and act on what’s true, so we can be more effective at work.
+This talk is as relevant today as it was then and so we wanted to share it again.

 1. The Path out of Hell Leads Through Misery